 Loans receivable are carried at their unpaid principal balances, net of an allowance for loan losses.
+Loans scheduled to mature in the coming fiscal year are considered current, the remaining loans are noncurrent.

 The allowances for loan losses are established based on management's evaluation of the loan portfolio.